Remembering Mbachan Collins Okwen, DDS, MBA, MSD

 He later became a Diplomate of the American Board of Endodontics and served as a Clinical Assistant Professor in Endodontics, mentoring the next generation of specialists.

-Dr. Collins founded 1488 Dental in The Woodlands, Texas, where he faithfully served the greater Houston community with exceptional dedication.
+Dr. Okwen founded 1488 Dental in The Woodlands, Texas, where he served the greater Houston community with exceptional dedication.
 His patients were not merely clients; they were family.
-Known for his availability and unwavering commitment, he devoted himself fully to his craft.
+Known for his availability and commitment, he devoted himself fully to his craft.

-His leadership extended to the American Association of Endodontists, where he served as District V Director on the Board of Directors from 2022 to 2025.
+His leadership extended to the AAE, where he served on the Board of Directors from 2022 to 2025.
 He also served on the AAE Nominating Committee and was actively involved with the AAE Foundation for Endodontics, championing mentorship and professional responsibility.

-Dr. Collins was humble, generous, and deeply grounded.
+Dr. Okwen was known to be humble, generous, and deeply grounded.
 He believed material possessions were tools for meaningful impact.
-No obstacle was insurmountable to him.
 He confronted challenges directly and pursued excellence relentlessly.
 He will be missed.

 Further reading: Learn more about Dr. Okwen’s incredible passion for endodontics in this Foundation for Endodontics article.